jessicastow/jessicastow/README.md

 📍 I'm currently based in: Cape Town, South Africa.

-📫 How to reach me: stowjess@gmail.com
+📫 You can reach me by emailing: stowjess@gmail.com

 🤝 Add me: on [LinkedIn](https://www.linkedin.com/in/jessicasarahstow/) or follow me on [ResearchGate](https://www.researchgate.net/profile/Jessica-Stow)!